-Improper drive chain slack will overload the en-

-gine as well as other vital parts of the ATV and can lead to drive chain slippage or breakage.
+Improper drive chain slack will overload the engine as well as other vital parts of the ATV and can lead to drive chain slippage or breakage.
 To prevent this from occurring, keep the drive chain slack within the specified limits.

-6. Pull the rod out, and then tighten the rear axle pinch bolts to the specified torque in the order shown.
+4. Tighten the locknuts and the axle holding bolts to the specified torques.